 Final Thoughts

-To improve it, you should optimize your landing page and align the ad copy with your landing page.
+You should optimize your landing page and align the ad copy with your landing page.
 Additionally, you must focus on increasing your Quality Score so that you can utilize your budget efficiently.